sys-bio/Libstructural/docs/libstruct_examples.rst

 Assigning Reaction and Species Ids
 ----------------------------------

-When loading a model from a stoichiometry matrix, reactions and species Ids can be canged form their default values as follows.
+When loading a model from a stoichiometry matrix, reactions and species Ids can be changed form their default values as follows.

 .. code:: python